Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures

+Third, approaches are categorized based on how they compute uncertainty on the decoder parameters, i.e., whether they are Bayesian or not.
+For example, traditional PCA does not incorporate uncertainty, but Bayesian PCA does.
+Bayesian approaches are distinguished by text in \textcolor{black}{italics}.

-Third, approaches are organized depending on whether they compute an uncertainty on the latents $y$ associated with the data points $x$.
+We further explain if the data is assumed to come from a generative model.
+A generative model explains how data points are generated from latents using probability distributions.
+For example, principal component analysis (PCA) has a decoder, but no generative model; while probabilistic PCA uses a decoder with a generative model.
+We also note if approaches compute an uncertainty on the latents $y$ associated with the data points $x$.
 Uncertainty on the latents is represented by the posterior distribution $p(y|x)$.
-If the method provides a posterior distribution\textemdash or at least an approximation of it\textemdash we use a shaded blue dot.
-If not, we use a non-shaded blue dot.
-The two cases of without and with posterior form the subrows of a given configuration in the table.
-We mark with an $S$ the cases where the posterior distribution $p(y|x)$ is not computed analytically, but provided through a sampling approach.

-Fourth, approaches are categorized based on how they compute uncertainty on the parameters of the decoder, i.e., on whether they are Bayesian or not.
-For example, traditional PCA does not incorporate uncertainty, but Bayesian PCA does.
-This distinction represents the last subrow of each configuration, illustrated by a shaded orange line.

-We now survey the various categories of dimensionality reduction row by row in Figure~\ref{fig:dimension_reduction}.
+We now survey the various categories of latent embeddings row by row in Figure~\ref{fig:geo-dimension-reduction}.

 \begin{enumerate}

 \item \textbf{Euclidean Data, Euclidean Latents:} We describe approaches from this configuration subcolumn by subcolumn.
 Principal Component Analysis (PCA) \citep{pearson1901liii} learns a linear subspace, while Probabilistic PCA (PPCA) \citep{tipping1999probabilistic} achieves the same goal within a probabilistic framework relying on a latent variable generative model, which provides a posterior distribution on the latents.
 Bayesian PCA \citep{bishop1998bayesianp} additionally learns a probability distribution on the parameters of the models, representing the parameters of the linear subspace (e.g., slope and intercept).
 These methods are restricted in the type of subspace that can be fitted to the data: only linear subspaces.
 To lift this restriction, we also find numerous methods that learn nonlinear manifolds from Euclidean data.
 The whole field of manifold learning fits in this case, and can be subdivided into further subcategories depending on \textit{how} the learned manifold is being represented: by a nonlinear parametric decoder, by a nonparametric decoder, or without any decoder at all.
 Here, we only introduce one category-defining method for each of the subcategories we consider.